The following definitions are of terms relating to Simul8, simulation, or industry sectors Simul8 is commonly used in.

 An Activity is blocked when it cannot pass its current Work Item onto wherever it needs to go next.

 Blocked Start Points

 It is usually best to connect Start Points to Queues first, otherwise, if two Work Items arrive in quick succession, and the Activity you have routed them to cannot accept them (if it is busy) then the Work Item will be thrown away, and will not enter your simulation.
-Sometimes you might want this: if, for example, you want to simulate customers being lost because a phone system is busy.
+Sometimes you might want this, for example, if you want to Simul8 customers being lost because a phone system is busy.